-USPS Rates are changing as of January 26, 2020.
+USPS Rates are changing as of January 24, 2021.
 If you are a basic office user, you will see very little change in your rates.
-The First Class 1 oz rates ARE NOT changing.
-Neither is the 2nd oz for the letters.
-The 2nd oz for Flats or Large Envelopes is going up from $0.15 to $0.20.
+The First Class stamp rates have not changed.
+However the rates for postage meter users has changed slightly.
 Priority mail rates are increasing as are all parcel rates.
-Please see the attached January 2020 Notice 123 for specifics.
+Please see the attached January 2021 Notice 123 for specifics.
 Call us or email us to get a specific look at you mail and what to expect.

 Check out this great video